Thriftpy/thriftpy/docs/index.rst

 Features
 ========

 Currently ThriftPy have these features (also advantages over the upstream python lib):

-- Supports python2.7 to python3.4 and pypy.
+- Supports python2.7+, python3.3+, pypy and pypy3.

 - Compatible with Apache Thirft.
 You can use ThriftPy together with the official implemention servers and clients, such as a upstream server with